Where To Post Apartments for Rent or Sale For Free In New York

 Though it’s nowhere near as formal as Zillow or PropertyNest, we’d be lying if we said that Facebook Marketplace wasn’t a potent marketing tool.
 All listings on Facebook Marketplace are free, and yes, real estate listings are included in that pool.

 The problem, of course, is that you can’t always vet people who want to post.
-This leads many buyers into being skeptical.
+This leads many buyers to be skeptical.
 We can’t blame them!

 Yes.